maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // $base-font-header: $georgia !default
     // $base-font-nav: $georgia !default

 NOTE: Our font definitions begin with variables set to different font stacks.
 In Sass variables can also be set to other variables.
-In our case to the `$base-font-family` variable, the key to our application fonts, references one of the different font stack variables and is in turn is referenced by our `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
+In our case the `$base-font-family` variable, the key to our application fonts, references one of the different predefined font stack variables and is in turn is referenced by our `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of the CSS written and the concept of CSS inheritance.
+You can experiment with the predefined fonts by changing the variable `$base-font-family` points to.

 ### Font Family